 MySQL managed database clusters now support setting the global SQL mode via the control panel and the API.
 See How to Set Global SQL Mode on MySQL Clusters for more information.

-Managed Databases for MySQL and Redis are now available in SGP1, BLR1, and TOR1, and MySQL is now in General Availability.
+Managed databases for MySQL and Redis are now available in SGP1, BLR1, and TOR1, and MySQL is now in General Availability.
 Learn more in the MySQL and Redis announcement blog post.

-Managed Databases for MySQL and Redis in Limited Availability are now available in the AMS3, LON1, and NYC3 datacenter regions.
+Managed databases for MySQL and Redis in Limited Availability are now available in the AMS3, LON1, and NYC3 datacenter regions.
 Learn more in the MySQL and Redis announcement blog post.

-Managed Databases for MySQL and Redis have been released in early availability in the NYC1, FRA1, and SFO2 datacenter regions.
+Managed databases for MySQL and Redis have been released in early availability in the NYC1, FRA1, and SFO2 datacenter regions.
 Learn more in the MySQL and Redis announcement blog post.